Mostafadars/Data-Analysis/README.md

 # Data-Analysis
-Repo for Learning data analysis and using google colab
+Repo for Learning data analysis and their projects